ome/omero-guide-qupath/docs/qupath.rst

 We will show:

-- How to open an image from OMERO server in QuPath
+- How to open an image from OMERO server in QuPath and load the ROIs from OMERO on that image

 - How to draw annotations and perform simple Cell detection in QuPath